Philology

+Though the terms philology and classical language were originally used to describe Greek and Latin and their study in the context of Western Classical studies, and later extended in the West to Biblical Hebrew in Biblical studies, any language with a historical record can be studied philologically, and describing a language as "classical" is to additionally imply the existence of a pre-modern philological tradition associated with it, due to the essential criteria used to define the concept.
+Edward Sapir was a notable early advocate of extending the term “classical language” to Non-Western languages and their literary and scholarly traditions.

-Philology, with its focus on historical development (diachronic analysis), is contrasted with linguistics due to Ferdinand de Saussure's insistence on the importance of synchronic analysis.
-While the contrast continued with the emergence of structuralism and the emphasis of Noam Chomsky on syntax, research in historical linguistics often relies on philological materials and findings.
+Within linguistics, Philology, with its focus on historical development (diachronic analysis), is contrasted with Ferdinand de Saussure's insistence on the importance of synchronic analysis.
+While the contrast continued with the emergence of structuralism and the emphasis of Noam Chomsky on syntax, research in historical and comparative linguistics often relies on philological materials and findings, and historical and comparative linguistics are often considered subfields of it or vice versa.
+Philology is itself often considered a subfield of linguistics or a distinct, closely related discipline.
+J.R.R.
+Tolkien is one of the most iconic and recognized examples of a philologist, and the literary works of his mythopoeia were strongly influenced by his profession.

 Etymology

 The term philology is derived from the Greek φιλολογία (philología), from the terms φίλος (phílos) 'love, affection, loved, beloved, dear, friend' and λόγος (lógos) 'word, articulation, reason', describing a love of learning, of literature, as well as of argument and reasoning, reflecting the range of activities included under the notion of λόγος.
 The term changed little with the Latin philologia, and later entered the English language in the 16th century, from the Middle French philologie, in the sense of 'love of literature'.

 The adjective φιλόλογος (philólogos) meant 'fond of discussion or argument, talkative', in Hellenistic Greek, also implying an excessive ("sophistic") preference of argument over the love of true wisdom, φιλόσοφος (philósophos).

 As an allegory of literary erudition, philologia appears in fifth-century postclassical literature (Martianus Capella, De nuptiis Philologiae et Mercurii), an idea revived in Late Medieval literature (Chaucer, Lydgate).

 The meaning of "love of learning and literature" was narrowed to "the study of the historical development of languages" (historical linguistics) in 19th-century usage of the term.
 Due to the rapid progress made in understanding sound laws and language change, the "golden age of philology" lasted throughout the 19th century, or "from Giacomo Leopardi and Friedrich Schlegel to Nietzsche".